 Remember, courts generally deem it in the child’s best interest to maintain relationships with both parents.
 While you may think that terminating your rights as a parent will benefit your child, it could cause considerable harm if you are, in fact, a competent parent.
 Minnesota parents are often unfairly pressured into terminating their rights; when in doubt, seek assertive representation from an attorney you trust.

 Termination of parental rights is a complex matter that warrants sensitive handling by an expert.
-Look to the Brown Law Offices for assistance with your legal situation.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for assistance with your legal situation.